Orcomp/Orc.CollectionValidator/README.md

 	result.ErrorMessage

-Some specific validations return a subclassed ValidationResult which contains additional information.
+Some specific validations return a sub-classed ValidationResult which contains additional information.
 For example the UniqueValidationResult contains the property 'DuplicatedItems'.

 	if (result is UniqueValidationResults)
 		var duplicates = ((UniqueValidationResults)result).DuplicatedItems